izedomi/blinqpay-assessment/README.md

 - List of all posts and post types (text, video, image)
 - List of users (refered to as blinqers😉)
 - Like and unlike a post by double tapping on a post
-- Video post content plays if fully visible and stops playing once user scrolls past it
+- Video playback when visible to the user and stops playing once user scrolls past it
 - Simple toast message when there is no internet connection
 - Caching: Users can navigate the application without the internet connection.
 See posts and users list from local cache.
 - Data synchronization once internet is restored
 - Personal profile and engagements
 - See a blinqer's profile
-- Dark and Light theme mode selection for users
+- Dark and Light theme mode selection
 - Theme mode selection persistence
 - Pull to refresh
 - Unit test for business logic